rushilma/thesis/3-hardness.typ

   )
   In particular, this suggests that our results @thrm_sldh_lcd_linear and @thrm_sldh_lcd_sublinear are optimal under the low degree heuristic.
   Namely, low degree hardness of finding solutions with energy $E$ holds up to degree $tilde(o)(E)$, which implies finding such solutions requires at least time $e^(tilde(Omega)(E))$.
-  This restricted brute force strategy shows that it is indeed possible to find these solutions in time $e^(tilde(O)(E))$, implying that our method gives the optimal energy/runtime tradeoff.
+  This restricted brute force strategy shows that it is indeed possible to find these solutions in time $e^(tilde(O)(E))$, implying that our method gives the optimal energy-runtime tradeoff.
 ] <rmk_optimal>

+It is worthwhile asking whether the low degree heuristic is truly appropriate in our brittle setting.
+For instance, in most cases where it has been applied to a random optimization problem (e.g., by Huang and Sellke @huangStrongLowDegree2025), the objective under consideration has been fairly stable.
+However, the NPP has a very one-dimensional landscape, lacking the "depth" which foils the low degree heuristic for, e.g., broadcasting on trees @huangOptimalLowDegree2025.
+Moreover, the sharp energy-runtime tradeoff in @rmk_optimal is suggestive of the strength of this heuristic in this case.

 As a final remark, consider that an algorithm with coordinate degree $Omega(N)$ (equivalently, $Theta(N)$) is one which considers nonlinear interactions between some constant fraction of all the coordinates as $N$ gets large.
 Intuitively, such an algorithm is forced to look at how a large number of instance elements balance against each other, giving further evidence to the claim that any sufficiently local algorithm for the NPP will be no better than random search.